mnemnion/orb/doc/md/Orbit/block.md

     end
 end
 ```
 ### toValue

- Adds a \.val field which is the union of all lines\.
+ Adds a .val field which is the union of all lines.
- Useful in visualization\.
+ Useful in visualization.

 ```lua
 function B.toString(block)